codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 | Linux VM                 | 4 vCPUs, 16 GB memory                                                           |
 | Windows VM               | 8 vCPUs, 32 GB memory

 If you are planning to run instrumentation tests with Android emulators, it is advised to use Linux instances.
 Android emulators are more stable on Linux VMs than on macOS VMs.
-Also, please note that Android emulators are not available on macOS M1 standard VMs.
+Also, please note that Android emulators are not available on macOS M1 or M2 VMs.

 If you need more powerful Linux or macOS machines, please contact us [here](https://codemagic.io/contact/).